GarrettAlbright/MGCDB/README.md

 MGCDB is licensed under the BSD 2-clause license.
 Various libraries used by MGCDB (see pom.xml) will have their own license terms but all are FOSS-licensed.

-Special thanks to the members of the ##java channel on Freenode for help throughout my Java learning experience.
+Special thanks to the members of the ##java and #sqlite channels on Freenode for help throughout this learning experience.